 Court Appearance (ORS 659A.230)

-An employee may request and receive leave without pay to appear as a plaintiff or defendant in a civil or criminal court proceeding not connected with the defendant's officially assigned duties.
+An employee may request and receive leave without pay to appear as a plaintiff or defendant in a civil or criminal court proceeding not connected with the employee's officially assigned duties.
 The agency must maintain documentation of the summons and court release in the employee’s personnel file.
-For court appearance leave with pay applicable to ORS 240- covered employees, refer to State HR Policy, 60.000.10, Special Leaves with Pay, or the applicable collective bargaining agreement.
+For court appearance leave with pay, refer to State HR Policy, 60.000.10, Special Leaves with Pay, or the applicable collective bargaining agreement.

 An employee is granted leave without pay for a court appearance only after exhausting accrued vacation leave and personal business leave.